prototypefund/iconet-Foundation-funkwhale/docs/index.rst

-.. funkwhale documentation master file, created by sphinx-quickstart on Sun Jun 25 18:49:23 2017.
+.. funkwhale documentation root file, created by sphinx-quickstart on Sun Jun 25 18:49:23 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.